YoursEver/FakeParaEgg/README.md

 # FakeParaEgg
-A self-made microscopic image dataset for copy-move forgery detection.
+A microscopic image dataset for copy-move forgery detection.

+Other details will be added soon.